 The Emergency Response

-At 10:39pm a major incident was declared for BTP reporting 60 plus casualties.
+British Transport Police declare a major incident was declared after reporting 60 plus casualties.

 The paramedic is later joined by two others - they are the only three paramedics to enter the City Room all night.

-Three fire engines arrive.
-They had been told to wait at Philips Park Fire Station, around three miles from the arena.
+Three engines arrive, after they had been told to wait at Philips Park Fire Station - around three miles from the arena.